 A substantial portion of our expenses, primarily labor and occupancy expenses in Canada, is incurred in Canadian dollars.
 As a result, the cost of our operations in Canada, as measured in United States dollars, is subject to the risk that the rate of inflation in Canada will exceed the rate of devaluation of the Canadian dollar in relation to the United States dollar or that the timing of any devaluation will lag behind inflation in Canada.
-During the year-ended December 31, 2007, the value of the Canadian dollar increased 15.2% with respect to the United States dollar.
-This increase in the value of the Canadian dollar has had the effect of increasing the United States dollar cost of our goods manufactured in Canada.
-If the United States dollar cost of our operations in Canada continues to increase, our United States dollar-measured results of operations will continue to be adversely affected.
+During the year-ended December 31, 2008, the value of the Canadian dollar decreased 23.9% with respect to the United States dollar.
+This decrease in the value of the Canadian dollar has had the effect of decreasing the United States dollar cost of our goods manufactured in Canada.
+If the value of the Canadian dollar were to increase, then the United States dollar cost of our operations in Canada would increase and our United States dollar-measured results of operations would be adversely affected.